GreenArrow Updates

 date | /var/hvmail/bin/mailsubj "GreenArrow Test Message" [email protected]

 That’s it!
-You’re now running the latest GreenArrow releases.
+You’re now finished updating GreenArrow to your desired version.

 If you run into a problem and need to downgrade, then see the GreenArrow Downgrades doc.